massalabs/massa/COMMUNITY_CHARTER.md

 In addition to the rights set forth in the Open Source license(s) included in the distribution for this software, data, and/or documentation (collectively the "Software," and such licenses collectively with this additional terms the "Software License"), the copyright holders wish to facilitate interoperability and regulate such data exchange with other software (including constants, function signatures, data structures and other invocation methods used to run or interact with each of them).

-The implementation of the Massa protocol is conditional to the acceptance of and compliance with the Massa Charter available at charter.massa (the "Charter").
+The implementation of the Massa protocol is conditional to the acceptance of and compliance with the Massa Charter available (the "Charter").
 The mere use of any software implementing the Massa protocol makes you a Member of the Massa community and requires the reading and acceptance of the Charter.
 You must therefore accept the terms of the Charter and undertake to ensure that other members of the community respect them as well.

 Failure to comply with these terms may result in legal action, as specified in the present provisions.